LukaKoridze13/scroll-snap-react/README.md

-# scroll-snap-react
+# snap-scroll-react

-scroll-snap-react is a versatile React package that enables smooth snap scrolling behavior within your web applications.
+snap-scroll-react is a versatile React package that enables smooth snap scrolling behavior within your web applications.
 With this package, you can create scrollable sections that snap into place, enhancing the user experience and allowing users to navigate through your content effortlessly.

 ## Features